pschaus/book_lepl1402/source/part1.rst

         }
     }

-When the Java compiler sees a parameter and an instance variable with the same name, it will always assume that you mean the parameter when you just write the variable, like on the right hand side of this assignment:
+When the Java compiler sees a parameter (or local variable) and an instance variable with the same name, it will always assume that you mean the parameter (or local variable) when you just write the variable name without :code:`this.` in front of it.
+This happens for example in this line:

 .. code-block:: java